plutzilla/plutzilla.github.io/about.md

 This blog is built using [Jekyll][jekyll-link] as static site generator, [Bootstrap][bootstrap-link] for UI, styled by [Bootswatch "United" theme][bootswatch-link] and [Fontawesome][fontawesome-link], using [Gulp][gulp-link] as task runner for building the project.

+You can find the source of this site on Github: [https://github.com/plutzilla/lescinskas.lt](https://github.com/plutzilla/lescinskas.lt).

 [profile-photo]: http://www.gravatar.com/avatar/fda0d2e32e4327bf0698141fb8d98a66?s=256

 [jjg-link]: http://www.jjanonis.su.lt